-Best Cap Rate Calculators for Real Estate Investors (2026)
+Best Cap Rate Calculators 2026: Free & Paid Tools for Investors

 📅 Updated March 2026 🔢 3 tools reviewed 🏷️ Cap Rate Tools

-Cap rate (capitalization rate) is the most fundamental metric for evaluating rental property investments — it measures NOI as a percentage of property value, letting investors quickly compare the relative value of properties regardless of financing.
-A good cap rate varies by market: 4-5% in expensive coastal cities vs. 8-10%+ in Midwest markets.
+Cap rate (capitalization rate) is the most fundamental rental property metric — it measures NOI as a percentage of property value, letting investors quickly compare deals regardless of financing.
+A good cap rate varies by market: 4–5% in coastal cities vs. 8–10%+ in Midwest markets.

 ⚡ Quick Comparison